blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/PingCastle.md

 ---

-## Part 3 - What Does "Everyone" Actually Mean?
+## Step 3: What Does "Everyone" Actually Mean?

 Before looking at the next finding, we need to understand what **Everyone** means in Active Directory - because it is not what most people assume.